SUBMITTED BY: Anne Russell (edited by Cheri Todd Molter)

 Bellamy elected by 4000 probably good Martin Willard & George Rountree both being elected.
 New Hanover all well.
 God keep you, y[ou]r Father.

-- Eliza Wootten wrote this letter to her son, Edward, on February 8, 1898, the day that an election was held at Wilmington, North Carolina.
+- Eliza Wootten wrote this letter to her son, Edward, on November 8, 1898, the day that an election was held at Wilmington, North Carolina.
 On the morning of the 9th, Edward’s father added a note to tell him of the election’s outcome.
 (To read more about the 1898 election visit: https://exhibits.lib.unc.edu/exhibits/show/1898/history.)
 Twenty-four hours later, on November 10, 1898, the event that became known as the Wilmington Race Riot, or the Wilmington Massacre, took place.
+The State of North Carolina officially recognized it as a Coup D’état in 2017 (https://www.newsobserver.com/news/politics-government/state-politics/article192202109.html).
 (To read more visit: https://www.ncpedia.org/history/cw-1900/wilmington-massacre-1898.)

 - Eliza mentions the “Clyde Line,” which refers a fleet of ships that was established by Thomas Clyde in 1844.
 Originally, the Clyde Line connected Philadelphia with other east coast ports.
 However, in 1872, its headquarters moved to New York.
 On Nov.
 1, 1898, the Croatan went up in fire off Cape Charles while on a voyage from New York to Wilmington, North Carolina.
 Of the twenty-seven people aboard, twenty-five survived, according to the article published in the San Francisco Call on Nov.
 5, 1898.
 The African-American woman from Wilmington, N.C. who died was named Jennie Willard.